Summer-Bell/Credit_Risk_Analysis/README.md

 ## Credit Risk Analysis Summary
 There are tradeoffs between using the different resampling models.
-For credit analysis it is critical to be able to be able to identify the small number of bad loans.
+For credit analysis it is critical to be able to identify the small number of bad loans.
 You do not want a model that has a high percentage of false positives.
 Based on the data the Easy Ensemble AdaBoost Classifier model is the best for preventing fraudulent loans.
 It has a high accuracy score and it has relatively good precision and recall scores.